aHugues/porygon-indexer/README.md

-# Default Flask server
+# Porygon Indexer

-Default Flask application in a **Docker** container setup with unit testing with coverage testing and a production build using **gunicorn**.
+Indexer for the Porygon project deployed  in a **Docker** container setup with unit testing with coverage testing and a production build using **gunicorn**.

 ## Getting started